-The Port and City of Kennewick were honored with the 2018 Governor's Smart Partnerships Award for their efforts to create the Vista Field Redevelopment Master Plan.
-And while the entire 103-acre site will take many years to complete, the Phase-One spring 2019 groundbreaking is a monumental milestone.
-At build-out, Vista Field is expected to generate more than \$500 million in private-sector investment with more than 1,000 residential units and 740,000 square feet of commercial space.
+The Port's Vista Field land holdings are included within a federally designated "Opportunity Zone" which allows a federal tax incentive which is expected to increase economic development by the private sector in this area.
+At full build-out of the 103 acres, Vista Field is expected to generate more than \$500 million in private-sector investment with more than 1,000 residential units and 740,000 square feet of commercial space.